 [continued from Tlisli – A Lesson in Geography and Politics]

 “Good question!
 For the same reason that it would be hard for them to actually take it.
 Clearing the town would be easy, but the fort is, as you have noted, not that far up the river, and the Inralin Navy is pretty much without peer, at least in these waters.
-So they would take the two itself back quickly.
+So they would take the town itself back quickly.
 At the same time taking the fortress would place a relatively small number of troops out at the far end of a very tenuous supply line with logistics that can be cut easily by those same troops.
 How many troops did they have when they attacked Ixtlen?”

 “I heard it was a couple thousand.
 I don’t remember precisely.”